margarettobey/IISET-HT-in-IMBs/README.md

 B. "selected_features_1612and403.csv" is the undersampled version of A

-C. "data_categorical_9070and403.csv" is used for the univariate and multivariate anlysis before feature selection
+C. "data_categorical_9070and403.csv" is used for the univariate and multivariate analysis before feature selection

 Steps: